 Sobriety is a means to an end…freedom from harm.
 Something is wrong when we become so obsessed and hyper-vigilant about avoiding enabling that we lose sight of this.
 Especially when you are talking about somebody who is disabled and has had multiple treatment attempts.

 Too often, withholding support out of fear of enabling isn’t about setting appropriate boundaries.
 Instead, it’s about trying to control an addict’s behavior -while claiming powerlessness over the addict and the addiction, and claiming that only the addict can make a change.

 I agree with NAMI (and federal housing programs for mentally ill and addicted homeless people like Shelter Plus Care which uses a “housing first” model) that withholding housing supports is not a safe or effective way to support treatment or recovery.
 This is especially true for people with both major mental illness and addiction.

 You might check and see if there is a Shelter Plus Care housing program in your area.
 Pathways to Housing is one organization that operates this type of program in several parts of the country (there is one near me and I think they are great!).

 Your daughter may be eligible for a housing voucher and professional supports from a case manager, nurse and others on a support team.
 This would allow you to conserve your resources and allow them to grow (increasing your ability to help in the future if needed).

-I spend my days along with my staff helping people who are opiate dependent get housing, get food, get jobs, get medical care, get dental care, get mental health care, get drug treament and on and on.
+I spend my days along with my staff helping people who are opiate dependent get housing, get food, get jobs, get medical care, get dental care, get mental health care, get drug treatment and on and on.
 And my program offers the same supports whether or not somebody is currently using.
-Some would say I’m a full time enabler!
+Some would say I’m a full-time enabler!